Phileosopher/commonplace/imagination.md

 When we're children, we make sweeping generalizations with very little accuracy.
 [Adults](maturity.md) tend to predict things with more case-by-case focus (barring [trauma](hardship-ptsd.md)), but slowing down thoughts to consider [bias](mind-bias.md) still takes tremendous [discipline](morality.md).

+APPLICATION: Imagination is a form of [understanding](understanding.md) that isn't constrained by reality.
+In that sense, [children](maturity.md) typically have the strongest ability to understand (even if they're unskilled at it) and we typically lose that ability as we [gain experience](maturity.md).

 ## Purpose

 We only feel a sense of [meaning](meaning.md) to imagine when our predictions are at least partly useful for our [decisions](decisions.md), which is why experience sabotages imagination.
 If we consistently fail too many of our predictions, we tend to risk an [existential crisis](hardship-depression.md).

+APPLICATION: Imagination is unfettered by nothing and nobody but our mental limits, but the practical effects of [science](science.md) and [culture](culture.md) can impede our attempts to [build](results.md) whatever we imagine.
+If we become too [conceited](morality-evil.md), we lose the ability to conform our thoughts to [reality](reality.md), which makes our imagination and [feelings](mind-feelings.md) about them effectively [useless](purpose.md).

 We must predict the future because it dictates what we presently [create](creations.md) and [consider](purpose.md).
 If you knew you'd probably die tomorrow, you'd live today differently than if you knew you had forty years left to live.

 Since we must act, we make a [calculated wager](decisions.md) on the most likely thing, then give the rest up to whatever we [trust](trust.md).

+APPLICATION: Blame is a waste of effort.
+Outside the need for [forgiving](mind-feelings-happiness-stress.md) or [power games](power-influence.md), we don't need to know what caused an issue, but instead what to do about it now to create desirable [results](results.md) in the future.

 ## Predicting across time